Yoplait: United States

 The Yoplait brand first entered the United States in 1974 when it was licensed by the Michigan Cottage Cheese Company.
 In 1977, General Mills acquired the U.S. marketing rights to Yoplait from that company, along with a yogurt plant in Reed City, Michigan.
 General Mills has been the exclusive franchisee of the Yoplait brand in the United States ever since.

 General Mills opened a plant in Carson, California to manufacture Yoplait for the West Coast, where it became the best-selling yogurt brand.
 In 1981, General Mills began selling Yoplait on the East Coast.

 Yoplait products are available in a variety of fruit-based flavors that come in a truncated-conical container sealed with an aluminum foil top.
 Under the Yoplait label, General Mills also markets Trix Yogurt, based on the flavors of their breakfast cereal of the same name, and Go-Gurt, where various flavors are packaged in plastic tubes for spoonless eating; these brands are targeted to children.
 A probiotic line of yogurt is marketed under the brand name Yo-Plus.
 As of Autumn, 2023, Original Yoplait states on the package that it contains bio-engineered ingredients, which is corroborated by a general statement on its website.

 During the 2000s and 2010s, Yoplait steadily lost market share in the United States to Greek yogurt brands, especially Chobani.
 General Mills' attempts to market Greek yogurt versions of Yoplait repeatedly failed.
 General Mills executives carefully studied these failures, concluded that what attracted consumers to Chobani was the charming authenticity of its rags-to-riches backstory, and decided to embrace the authenticity of the Yoplait brand's French heritage.

 General Mills launched the Oui by Yoplait brand on 10 July 2017, by adapting and marketing an existing 20-year-old French product line, Yoplait Saveur d’Autrefois, as French-style yogurt.
 Oui's selling point is that unlike most yogurts which are fermented in bulk and then poured fully formed into separate containers, all the ingredients are poured into separate glass jars and separately fermented in each jar.
 This "pot-set" process supposedly stabilizes the yogurt without the need for additional ingredients like cornstarch or gelatin.

-On June 30, 2025, Lactalis acquired Yoplait and other US yogurt brands from General Mills.
+On June 30, 2025, Lactalis acquired Yoplait and other US yogurt brands from General Mills and placed them within the entity Lactalis Midwest Yogurt.